The Complete History of Domain Names from ARPANET to Mainstream Web

 Process and Providers

 To register a domain name, you must first choose a name and verify its availability.
 Many registrars offer search tools that allow you to check the availability of a desired domain and purchase it.
 The cost of a domain name varies depending on the TLD and the demand for that particular name.
-For example, a .COM domain is typically more affordable than newer extensions like .APP or .IO, which are popular among tech companies.

 Certain TLDs have specific registration requirements.
 For instance, .EDU is reserved for educational institutions, while .GOV and .MIL are restricted to government and military use.